Civic Life, Moral Philosophy

 To exempt such figures from scrutiny is to concentrate power while disabling oversight.
 It creates moral asymmetry: one party shapes belief while the other relinquishes judgment.

-The willingness to scrutinize admired figures is not evidence of cynicism but of seriousness.
-It signals that trust is alive rather than frozen; that it remains responsive to reality instead of insulated by affection.
+The willingness to scrutinize admired figures is a sign of maturity and wisdom.
+It signals that trust is alive rather than frozen in the past; and that it remains responsive to reality —in the present—instead of insulated from all criticism and questions because of affection.

 In private life, we understand this instinctively.
 The more authority we grant someone over what matters most, the more carefully we examine them.
 Public life demands no less rigor; only broader awareness.